JosselinTD/ImkiTest/README.md

 A QAgent must be initialised with 4 values :

 - The environment instance in which the agent operate
 - The alpha parameter : the learning rate of the agent (between 0 and 1).
 At 0, the agent learn nothing.
-At 1, the agent remember only the last information
+At 1, the agent grant as much importance to new information as old one.
+An alternative version of the QValue formula exist : at 1, only the last information is remembered and the historicity is forgotten
 - The gamma parameter : the actualisation factor (between 0 and 1).
 At 0, only the current reward matter, at 1 futur rewards matter as much as current reward
 - The epsilon parameter : the ratio of random decision.
 At 0, the agent choose only based on it's Q-Map, at 1 it choose only random actions

+#### Q-Map structure

 The Q-Map is a dict of dict.
 First level will have state as keys, and second level will have actions as key with value = cumulated value.
 By default, every value will be 0